Woodspeople/3D-Printed-AH-64-MPD/README.md

 **odt_files (folder)**
 This folder contains the original source files for the PDFs in the repository.
-The un-compressed images make these files very large.
-(Download the release version without these instead to avoid wasting space and time.)
+The .odt file for the build guide is quite large (135MB) so these files are stored with Git Large File Storage.
+If you want to download them you can do so by previewing them in the repository and clicking download there.

 **Stls (folder)**
 This folder contains binary .stl files for all the required 3D printed parts.